moka-rs/moka/README.md

 Moka caches maintain internal data structures for entry replacement algorithms.
-These structures are guarded by a lock and operations are applied in batches using a dedicated worker thread to avoid lock contention.
-Under heavy updates, the worker thread may not be able to catch up to the updates.
+These structures are guarded by a lock and operations are applied in batches using a dedicated worker thread to avoid lock contention. `sync::Cache` has only one worker thread, so under heavy updates, the worker thread may not be able to catch up to the updates.
 When this happens, `insert` or `invalidate` call will be paused (blocked) for a short time.

-If this pause happen very often, you may want to switch to a segmented cache.
-You can use `segments` method of the `CacheBuilder` to create such a cache.
+If this pause happens very often, you may want to switch to `sync::SegmentedCache`.
+A segmented cache has multiple internal cache segments and each segment has its own worker thread.
+This will reduce the chances of the pausing.

+Use `segments` method of the `CacheBuilder` to create a segmented cache.

 ## Hashing Algorithm